Second-order accurate finite volume method for well-driven flows: Introduction

-In the \textit{near-well correction} scheme (NWC) presented in Sect. \ref{nearWellScheme} the flow in the well vicinity is split into a linear part and a part that is due to the influence of the well.
-A similar idea was used in \cite{Din01,Din04} for a multipoint scheme, but the accuracy of this scheme reduces if a well is much smaller then the grid size.
+The \textit{well face correction} method (WFC) described in Subsection \ref{Correction} is related to the Peaceman method and results in a greatly improved well extraction rate compared to the uncorrected scheme, but the hydraulic head is still inconsistent even though it is improved.
+The difference between Peaceman model and WFC is that is that the Peaceman method introduces an additional equation for the well flow rate and does not change the hydraulic head values around the well, while the WFC scheme changes the discretization of flux between two mesh cells which results in an improved hydraulic head accuracy throghout the domain.
+In the \textit{near-well correction} scheme (NWC) presented in Section \ref{nearWellScheme}, the flow in a well vicinity is split into a linear part and a part that is due to the influence of the well.
+This splitting was used in \cite{Din01,Din04} for an otherwise unrelated multipoint scheme, but the accuracy of that scheme reduces if the well is much smaller then the grid size.
+On the other hand, NWC scheme uses meshes that depend on the well radius, but it is always second-order accurate.

+None of these two schemes introduces additional equations or modifies grids apart from introducing well cells, but rather changes the way the flux is approximated on some faces.
+In the WFC method, the flux through well faces is calculated using a linear two-point approximation.
+In the NWC method, the flux through faces in the near-well region is approximated using a non-linear two-point approximation.
+This approximation is obtained as a convex combination of two one-side multipoint linear flux approximations, as in non-linear two-point schemes \cite{Dan09,Lep05,Lip07,Vas08,Vid11,Vid13,Vid14,Yua08}.
+When compared to these schemes, one-side flux approximations used with the NWC method have different stencils, but the final stencil of the combined flux is the same.

 The paper is organized as follows.
-The two discretization schemes are presented in Sect. \ref{Discr} in the two dimensional case.
-Three dimensional versions of these schemes are presented in Sect. \ref{3D}.
-The results of numerical tests are provided in Sect. \ref{tests}.
+The two flux discretization schemes are presented in Section \ref{Discr} in the two-dimensional case.
+Three-dimensional versions of these schemes are presented in Section \ref{3D}.
+Application of the NWC scheme to a heterogeneous medium is considered in Section \ref{heter}.
+Results of numerical tests are provided in Section \ref{tests}.